mgechev/blog.mgechev.com/_posts/2015-03-05-persistent-state-reactjs.markdown

   - JavaScript
 ---

 ReactJS is a framework, by facebook, which puts some well known concepts into the UI development.
-Usually each UI could be represented as a state machine but when the state of this state machine could be changed from a lot of places everything gets quite messy, complexy and buggy.
+Usually each UI could be represented as a state machine but when the state of this state machine could be changed from a lot of places everything gets quite messy, complex and buggy.
 Given view may be rendered differently with the same model passed as parameter if it depends on some global data.
 A properly implemented ReactJS component, will be rendered the same way when the same "input parameters" are passed to it.
 This is based on the well known idea of the [pure functions](https://en.wikipedia.org/wiki/Pure_function) (to be more precise the idea is similar but not the same, because each component may have its own state, which can change).

 The code from this article could be found [at GitHub](https://github.com/mgechev/react-pstate).